TFT Assassin Guide - Instantly Burst Your Enemies!

 Void Brawler Assassins

-The four Void, four Brawler and three Assassin setup has a powerful frontline that can buy a lot of time.
+The four Void, four Brawler and three Assassin setup have a powerful frontline that can buy a lot of time.

 This comp doesn't have too much in common with the Hyperroll Void Assassins from 9.18.
 You could theoretically still play the old version, but Kassadin does significantly less damage now.
 Besides, you won't unlock the Void synergy until you hit Cho'Gath.